SierraNN/Get-Lit/README.md

 ![list page](https://user-images.githubusercontent.com/107456698/189208397-932bf193-119a-4ed5-9878-49657c67168a.jpg)

-The heart of the Git Lit experience, being able to set up "book clubs" in which users have the ability to join and participate in discussion around specific books.
+The heart of the Get Lit experience, being able to set up "book clubs" in which users have the ability to join and participate in discussion around specific books.

 ![clubs](https://user-images.githubusercontent.com/107456698/189208547-fe973dae-ba0e-4a3a-a979-dd9c4eda219f.jpg)